hdl-registers/hdl-registers/doc/sphinx/rst/basic_feature/basic_feature_default_registers.rst

 The VHDL code below is produced by the ``generate()`` call in the Python example above.
 Click the button to expand and view the code.
-See :ref:`vhdl_generator` for instructions on how it can be used in your VHDL project.
+See :ref:`generator_vhdl` for instructions on how it can be used in your VHDL project.

 .. collapse:: Click to expand/collapse code.